 For accounts starting from $25,000 to $99,999, the platform charges management fees of 0.70%.
 If you invest $100,000 to $249,999, the fees drop to 0.50%.
 If you have $250,000 or more to invest, the fees are only 0.35%:

 $25,000 to $99,999

 $100,000 – $249,999

 The good news is that with the Zacks Advantage Pledge, you can receive a 100% refund of the management fees in the first year if you are unhappy with the investment services of the platform.

 The minimum deposit is $25,000, which is very high compared to other automated online advisors.
 But this isn’t bad either, considering the fact that Zacks Advantage is primarily for investors with more than $100,000 to invest.

 Zacks Advantage is a full-service Robo Advisor.
-Although the platform is designed to simplify wealth management with their automated service, the difference is in the active management format of your portfolio.
+Although the platform is designed to simplify wealth management with its automated service, the difference is in the active management format of your portfolio.

 The portfolio allocations for equity, commodities, and fixed income are automatically adjusted monthly in accordance with the Zacks Investment Management team’s risk analysis and risk projections.
 If you are a high-net-worth investor, you will love the flexibility of Zacks Advantage, since it combines automated ETF-based investment options and wealth management in one easy-to-use platform.